He is before all things, and in him all things hold together. And he is the head of the body, the church. Colossians 1:17-18a NIV

 Sunday morning is all there is-

 There are 168 hours in a week.
-Most folks spend 52 of those hours sleeping, 40ish hours a week working, 30 hours watching television, 22 hours a week messing around on their phone and only one, perhaps two measly hours of any given week involved in spiritual activity.
+Most folks spend 52 of those hours sleeping, 40ish hours a week working, 30 hours watching television, 22 hours a week messing around on their phone and only one or two perhaps three measly hours of any given week immersed in any kind of spiritual activity.
 We need more spiritual food than that to process through all the spiritual and emotional junk we encounter in a given week (Hebrews 10:24-25).
 If a church does not routinely provide a means for people to connect outside of the Sunday morning service (small groups, Sunday school classes, midweek services, prayer groups) it’s not a healthy church (Acts 2:46-47).

 There is only one kind of people in the church-

-The early church was scandalously diverse.
+The early church was insanely diverse.
 The rich socialized freely with the poor.
 The old and the young were equally valued (1st Timothy 4:12, 1st Timothy 5:1-2).
 Slaves were sometimes the spiritual leaders of their masters and women and men worshiped together with individuals of all races (Colossians 3:11, Galatians 3:27-29).
 A healthy church has a mixture of age groups, races and people from all sorts socio-economic circumstances.
-If a church is mostly millennials or mostly old people or mostly white people or mostly rich people, something is probably not right.
+If a church is mostly millennials or mostly old people or mostly white people, or mostly black people or mostly rich people, something is probably not right.

 There is no replication-